Atharv279/Website/content/posts/delhi-foodtech-startup-2025.md

 ---
-title: From Side Hustle to Startup: The Story of Delhi's FoodTech Boom
+title: "From Side Hustle to Startup: The Story of Delhi's FoodTech Boom"
-date: 2025-07-01
+date: "2025-07-01"
-category: Entrepreneurship
+category: "Entrepreneurship"
 ---

 ## Introduction